glenl/gearbox-docs/docs/nodes/herringbone-gear.rst

    so that the root straddles the X-axis.
 This is convenient for meshing gears.

-|FLOAT_FIELD_SINGLE| Hole Radius
+|INTEGER| Flank Resolution
-   The size of the center hole.
-This may be zero.
-The upper bound is constrained so the hole can't be larger than the dedendum.
+   This integer value sets the resolution of the sides of a gear tooth.
+The default is a reasonable value, setting it lower will reduce vertex count at the expense of smoothness.
+Any large value may be reduced by distance merging in the implementation.

 |FLOAT| Gap
    The distance between the two helical components that form the herringbone.

-|FLOAT| Twist Angle
+|FLOAT| Angle
    The angle, in degrees, specifed from :math:`90^\circ` on the Z-axis.